 Located next to the ceiling-high aquarium was the cave-looking entrance to the Underwater Zoo, and above it was another tall aquarium.
 It was smaller compared to the main one, didn’t have fancy rocks but there were more than enough fish to give an impression of a real underwater scene.
 I was trying to take photos of the aquarium and the sharks swimming crazily inside it but the thick crowd was getting in the way.
 I put my camera away and stepped back to marvel at it from a distance when something else got me excited.

 Most of the people gathered in front of the aquarium had their smartphones out, trying to capture photos of the sharks like what I originally intended to.
 The mall was slightly dim-lit which caused the light from the smartphones to stand out.
 It was like a scene from an old-school concert where people would light up their lighters against the dark, waving along with the familiar melody.
 Only there were no singers but sharks.
 I brought out my camera again and aimed at the crowd while adjusting the shutter speed to create a silhouette of the crowd against the bright-lit foreground.

 It was amazing!
 The curious crowd was able to humanize what had been a monotonous scene.
 I kept taking photos while aiming at different subjects — the crowd against the aquarium, the bright-lit smartphones against the crowd, the whole scene with varying shutter speed to either light up the people or reduce them to silhouettes.

-Meanwhile, my little companion got engaged in a physical combat with the King Croc.
+Meanwhile, my little companion went for a physical combat with the King Croc.

 Yotsuba ended up victorious and brought peace throughout the land and as a token of gratitude, we treated her to a scrumptious seafood feast at P.F.
 Chang’s.
 Minutes after we started digging into our sticky, spicy shrimp, the crowd started cheering the nearby water fountain as its water danced off with Shakira’s music.